lynx-x-ray-observatory/soxs/doc/source/command_line/source_catalogs.rst

                             catalog, which range from -5.0 to 5.0 degrees in both directions.
 If not set, a center will be randomly chosen.
+      --absorb_model ABSORB_MODEL
+                            The absorption model to use for foreground galactic absorption.
+Default: 'wabs'
       --nh NH               The hydrogen column in units of 10**22 atoms/cm**2.
                             Default: 0.05
       --area AREA           The collecting area to use, in cm^2.
 Default: 30000.0